 When the owner dies, a spouse can continue benefitting from the deferral if the spouse is 55 or older or otherwise qualifies for an exemption.

-Tax foreclosure warning: Once the deferral ends, the person, spouse, or heir must pay all accrued taxes, penalty, and interest within 180 days.
-On the 181st day, the entire amount becomes delinquent and the government may foreclose.
+- Tax foreclosure warning: Once the deferral ends, the person, spouse, or heir must pay all accrued taxes, penalties, and interest within 180 days.
+On the 181st day, the entire amount becomes delinquent, and the government may foreclose.

-Mortgage foreclosure warning: Those who have an outstanding mortgage should check with their mortgage company to make certain the deferral does not violate terms of the deed of trust.
-If the home has a mortgage, a deferral may allow the mortgage company to foreclose immediately.
+- Mortgage foreclosure warning: Those with an outstanding mortgage should check with their mortgage company to ensure the deferral does not violate the terms of the deed of trust.
+A deferral may allow the mortgage company to foreclose immediately if the home has a mortgage.

 One way to raise your income may be to become a landlord yourself.
 Austin and San Antonio have even made it easier for property owners to build smaller rental units on their property.
 These units are called "accessory dwelling units."

-See here for Austin's rules on building accessory dwelling units.
+See Austin's rules on building accessory dwelling units.
 See also The Alley Flat Initiative, a program that helps guide Austin property owners through the process of building accessory dwelling units.

-The University of Texas Law School has put together this publication on best practices to address gentrification.
+The University of Texas Law School has put together the Texas Anti-Displacement Toolkit publication on best practices to address gentrification.
 It includes policy strategies, tips for community organizers, and other options for those facing hardship due to gentrification.

 This article explains how to get a homestead exemption on a property you inherited in Texas.